Wisconsin Winter Getaway: Hudson, Osceola and St. Croix Falls

 To melt the bit of a shiver in my bones, I head to Winzer Stube, a German restaurant as authentic as they come, sequestered below street level back on Second in what was once the opera house.
 Today the music tends toward the oompah variety.
 Marie Schmidt's on duty-she always is, dressed with a twinkle of a smile-in the restaurant she opened in 1999 to showcase recipes her mother taught her.
 I slide into a spacious booth and start the painful process of narrowing my choices: Homemade cream of mushroom soup?
 Potato pancakes?
 Sausages or schnitzel?
 When at last I order the Berliner-style liver, my waitress' hands fly to her heart.
 "My favorite!" she breathes.

 Several pounds heftier than when I clambered down the stairs, I reach the sidewalk and turn toward The Nova, a wine bar that I-don't-know-how-many locals have whispered that I must not miss.
 It's a new kid on a little-trodden block up the hill from the river, where a chanteuse croons soft jazz as I settle back and sip a shiraz by the fireplace.
-On the brisk walk back to the Jefferson-Day House, I remind myself that a lounge in the whirlpool tub awaits.
+On the brisk walk back to my room, I remind myself that a lounge in the whirlpool tub awaits.

 The next day dawns overcast.
 My plan is to travel the 40 miles on Highway 35 that lead north to Interstate State Park, sandwiching the river at St. Croix Falls.